Souvik3469/CheerUp/readme.md

-# GreenIQ - An Mental wellness platform to take care of people with anxiety and depression  - [Project Summary ](https://www.youtube.com/watch?v=9pKMHoUljrI)
+# CheerUp - An Mental wellness platform to take care of people with anxiety and depression  - [Project Summary ](https://www.youtube.com/watch?v=9pKMHoUljrI)

 #### REQUIREMENTS:

 - Make sure **node.js** is installed.
-- Install **Postgres** as we will be using it locally.
 - The database has been migrated to **MongoDB Atlas** from PosgreSql due to free tier on render db expires on every 3 months for postgreSql.

 ### Home